dvdgitman/terraform-aws/README.md

 # terraform-aws
 This is a terraform script that will create a WORDPRESS instance that uses MySQL DB from different EC2 instance using AWS providers and modules.
-This script will also create 2 subnets and 1 vpn.
+This script will also create 2 subnets and 1 vpc.
 a public subnet for Wordpress,
 and one private subnet for MySQL DB.